CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

         timeout: 10

-The user can now change the result status to failed, passed, aborted, blocked, skipped, errored and passx, when the step is passed.
-In the below example we assigned result_status to passx. when only this step is passed, the result will be changed to ``passx``.
+The user can now change the result status to failed, passed, aborted, blocked, skipped, errored or passx when the step is passed.
+In the example below, result_status is changed to ``passx``.

 .. code-block:: YAML